A5413Y/Voice-Box/README.md

 ## Known bugs from original

 - Some verbs will sometimes automatically be conjugated to third person when they shouldn't, seems to be a limitation with Autohotkey
-- On rare occasions, " have" will be replaced by " has" in bambi mode.
-I've tried to fix it, but it seems to be the only way to have the "I have" replaced by "Bambi has" working, which is more important.
+- On rare occasions, " have" will be replaced by " has" in deer mode.
+I've tried to fix it, but it seems to be the only way to have the "I have" replaced by "deer has" working, which is more important.
 And since "has" instead of "have" often sounds cute, I guess we can live with that.

 ## Known bugs I made

-- a bunch of bambis (anything but the bambifier basically) arent replaced by custom pronouns
+- a bunch of deers (anything but the deerifier basically) arent replaced by custom pronouns